jerome-mathew-devops/wordpress-migration/README.md

 * Or you can connect too your instance using AWS  connect

-* Once you've connected to the instance, run the command "sudo /opt/bitnami/bncert-tool"
+* Once you've connected to the instance, run the command sudo /opt/bitnami/bncert-tool

 * You will be prompted to answer the a set of questions and it is advised to answer all questions correctly